Contact details

 Overview

-Her research has been published in journals including Feminist Theory, Australian Feminist Studies, Communication, Culture & Critique, Fashion Theory and Cultural Studies Review, spanning topics such as fashion blogging, fashion influencers, postfeminist branding and social media marketing, fashion writing and fashion magazines.
-She is author of Personal Style Blogs: Appearances that Fascinate (2017), co-edited Insights on Fashion Journalism (with Johannes Reponen, 2022), and she is Co-editor of International Journal of Fashion Studies.
+Rosie's research has been published in journals including Journal of Cultural Economy, Feminist Theory, Australian Feminist Studies, Communication, Culture & Critique, Fashion Theory and Cultural Studies Review, spanning topics such as fashion blogging, fashion influencers, postfeminist branding and social media marketing, fashion writing and fashion magazines.
+She wrote one of the first long-form studies on fashion blogging, which was published as her first book, Personal Style Blogs: Appearances that Fascinate (2017).
+Rosie co-edited Insights on Fashion Journalism with Dr Johannes Reponen (2022), an edited book that considers the shape, forms and work of fashion journalism in the 21st century.
+She is currently preparing two further edited volumes for Bloomsbury Academic: Dressays: An Anthology of Writing About Clothes, and Remaking Fashion Media: Sustainable Narratives and Visions of Change (with Dr Morna Laing and Dr Johannes Reponen), both forthcoming in 2026.
+Rosie is also Co-editor of International Journal of Fashion Studies.

 Rosie completed her PhD in Performance Studies at University of Sydney.
 Prior to her appointment to City St George's, she taught performance studies, cultural studies, fashion studies and media studies at institutions including University of Sydney, University of Technology Sydney, London College of Fashion UAL, Central Saint Martins UAL, Kings College London and University of Kent.